Recycling Flyer With List - contains both recycling icons and a printed list of materials for recycling and trash

 Recyclable at the Curb, Mixed Together:

 Empty plastic bottles, tubs, jars and jugs (plastic lids may be left on empty plastic containers)

-Aluminum and steel food and beverage containers, such as cans and pie tins
+Aluminum and steel food and beverage containers, such as soup cans and sardine tins

 Empty aerosol cans

 Cartons and liquid boxes—such as milk/soy/rice milk cartons and juice boxes (not juice pouches)

 Basic household and office papers such as: